SN 2019odp: A Massive Oxygen-Rich Type Ib Supernova: Arnett model description

 The diffusion timescale relates to the ejecta mass and scale-velocity $v_\text{sc}$ in the following way \citep[][eqs.
 18 and 22]{1982ApJ...253..785A}:

 where $M_\text{ej}$ is the ejecta mass, $\beta$ is a density-profile integration constant and $\kappa_\text{opt}$ is the opacity.

 Since the scale velocity is not a quantity that can be measured directly we need to find some proxy for it.
-We can use the ``representative'' mean expansion rate $v_m$ from \cite{2016MNRAS.458.1618D} to try to estimate the mean-squared velocity $<v^2>$ in the Arnett model:
+We can use the `representative' mean expansion rate $v_m$ from \cite{2016MNRAS.458.1618D} (which corresponds to $<v^2>$ in \cite{1980ApJ...237..541A}):

 where $E_K$ is the total kinetic energy of the explosion.